PokemonAutomation/ComputerControl/Wiki/SetupGuide/Controllers/Controller-ESP32-S3.md

  - ESP32 (aka ESP32-WROOM) is used for the wireless controller setup.
  - ESP32-S3 is used for this wired setup.

 While the ESP32-S3 supports Bluetooth, it only supports Bluetooth LE.
 It does not support Bluetooth Classic as required by the Nintendo Switch.
-The reason why we chose it is because it has two USB ports - one goes to the Switch, the other is a built-in UART.
-Thus eliminating the need to manually wire up a UART as required by the Arduino/Teensy setups.
+Therefore, it cannot be used for a wireless setup the same way the ESP32 can.
+However, the ESP32-S3 has 2 USB ports.
+Thus it can connect to both the computer and the Switch in a new setup that eliminates the need to manually wire up a UART as was required by the Arduino/Teensy setups.

 ## Hardware Setup: